Determining Financial Year End for Hong Kong Company

 Is It Possible to Change My Hong Kong Company’s Financial Year End Date?

 Yes, it is entirely possible from both an accounting and tax aspect.
 Hong Kong accounting standards and the Company Ordinance allow for a company to change its financial year end.
 However, the financial year or period must not be more than 18-months.
-Unless the directors of the company have a valid reason for the change, this change might be a double assessment of profits.
+Unless the directors of the company have a valid reason for the change, there might be a double assessment of profits from a tax perspective.

-You can only extend your company’s financial year or period within 5 months, and Hong Kong company law will not allow for it to be extended again if you’ve already done so.
-If you are a public company, you will need to report the change of your financial year-end date to the Companies Registry within 15 days.
+If you have extended your company’s financial year / period within five years, it can’t be extended again unless the change is to coincide with the financial year end date of its holding company, or this change is approved by members’ resolution.
+If you are a public company, you will need to report the change of your financial year-end date to the Companies Registry within 15 days after the date of the directors’ resolution specifying the change.

 Let Us Help You Start Your Business in Hong Kong